seraphgrid/pulsar/README.md

 - Editor should be vscode (word-wrap disabled and tab -> 4 spaces).
 - Recommended vscode extension is `ANSI Decorator`.
+- If you have dyslexia then font `Cascadia Code` and high contrast dark theme will help.

 # Todos